-5-12(F)(3)(e) Sunport Boulevard Area
+5-12(F)(3)(f) Sunport Boulevard Small Area

-The following provisions apply in any Mixed-use or Non-residential zone district in the following mapped area.
+The following provisions apply in any Mixed-use or Non-residential zone district in the following mapped small area.

 - 1. Only wall and freestanding signs are allowed. - 2.
 Wall signs shall have a maximum size of 15 percent of the façade area, inclusive of door and window openings. - 3.
-Freestanding signs shall have a maximum size of 75 square feet and a maximum height of 12 feet, except that properties over 5 acres may have 1 freestanding sign up to 26 feet in height within 200 feet of Sunport Boulevard. - 4.
-The base of freestanding signs shall be surrounded by a landscaped area of at least 36 square feet with a minimum of 75 percent vegetative cover. - 5.
+Freestanding signs shall have a maximum size of 75 square feet and a maximum height of 12 feet, except that properties over 5 acres may have 1 freestanding sign up to 26 feet in height within 200 feet of Sunport Boulevard.

+- The base of freestanding signs shall be surrounded by a landscaped area of at least 36 square feet with a minimum of 75 percent vegetative cover. - 5.
 No sign or any part of a sign shall rotate.

-5-12(F)(3)(f) Unser Boulevard Area
+5-12(F)(3)(g) Unser Boulevard Small Area

-The following provisions apply in any Mixed-use or Non-residential zone district in the following mapped area.
+The following provisions apply in any Mixed-use or Non-residential zone district in the following mapped small area.